zeineldin/DevOps-challenge/README.md

 # Expose random message from scraper into HTML page in the web server container.

-- App container:

-run the script which wiill
+- App container ( will run the app which will do the following )

 1. Download the scraper file
 2. Print random message in index.html located in a shared folder every 10 seconds

 - webserver (Nginx)